Sourcegraph 2.8: 19 languages, ridiculously huge monorepos, LSP, a GraphQL API, and more

 Sourcegraph uses this API for everything, so the API is just as powerful, fast, and reliable as the Sourcegraph itself.
 You can play around with it on the GraphQL console on on Sourcegraph.com or your own instance.
 Two other new features shipping today also help you use the API: the Sourcegraph CLI tool and access tokens.

 One surprising thing we learned from customers is that never worrying about API rate limits is just as exciting as the new kinds of data exposed by the Sourcegraph API.
 We put tons of work into making Sourcegraph search, code intelligence, and mirrored Git data access super fast for interactive users--and that means you can write API clients that hit your Sourcegraph instance way harder than you could hit any code host.
-If needed, get Sourcegraph Data Center for massive scale.
+If needed, get Sourcegraph cluster deployment option for massive scale.